LauRolon/Apple-Year2/README.md

 https://doi.org/10.1186/s40168-023-01544-8

-<s>Data analysis workflow: </s>
+## Data analysis workflow:

-1)Lm occurrence analysis
+1. Lm occurrence analysis

-2)Compositional data analysis of microbiota and mycobiota
+2. Compositional data analysis of microbiota and mycobiota

-3)Differencial abundance analysis by facility and Lm presence
+3. Differencial abundance analysis by facility and Lm presence

-4)Random forest analysis to determine OTUs that classify into Lm positive or negative
+4. Random forest analysis to determine ASVs that classify into Lm positive or negative

-5)Core microbiota and network analyses
+5. Core microbiota and network analyses

-6)Analysis of Nanopore sequence data
+6. Analysis of Nanopore sequence data

-Input files
+## Input files
-1) Metadata for 16s
+1. Metadata for 16s
-2) Metadata for ITS
+2. Metadata for ITS